ismarslomic/rpi4-smai-setup/README.md

 - Fresh installation of _Raspberry Pi OS with Desktop_ (Buster) installed (tip: use [Raspberry Pi Imager](https://www.raspberrypi.org/software/))
 - You are logged in as default user `pi` in Rpi
 - Raspberry Pi Camera Module v2 connected
+- Your Rpi is connected to the internet, either through WiFi or wired
 - [OpenWeather API key](https://home.openweathermap.org/api_keys) in order to use the default modules [currentweather](https://docs.magicmirror.builders/modules/currentweather.html) and [weatherforecast](https://docs.magicmirror.builders/modules/weatherforecast.html)

 ## Installation
-Open Terminal in Rpi and execute these commands
+Open Terminal in Rpi and execute these commands (might take a couple of minutes, be patient)
 ````shell
 git clone https://github.com/ismarslomic/rpi4-smai-setup.git /home/pi/rpi4-smai-setup